 So if you want to carry at these temperatures, it's important to keep a few things in mind so that the baby sling doesn't get too hot and you can continue to enjoy carrying without risk.
 Remember to wear the right clothes and use sun protection.

-Now your ready for summer!
+Now you are ready for summer!